Jeff Smith (Missouri politician)

 Jeff Smith (born December 9, 1973) is an American politician who served as a member of the Missouri Senate, representing the 4th district from 2007 until 2009.
 His district covered the western portion of the City of St. Louis.
+In 2009, he was imprisoned for lying to federal authorities about illegal campaign activities in 2004.
+He had pleaded guilty to two counts of obstruction of justice for lying about his role in an illegal negative mailer against Russ Carnahan, who eventually won the 2004 primary and general elections for Missouri's 3rd Congressional District.

 Prior to his political career, Smith co-founded Confluence Academies, a group of urban charter schools in St. Louis that now enroll nearly 4,000 students.
-He also authored a successful and critically acclaimed book chronicling the injustices faced by those incarcerated, Mr. Smith Goes to Prison. excerpted by Politico.
-Smith continues his community work as the executive vice president of community engagement and policy at Concordance Academy, a St. Louis-based nonprofit that provides comprehensive re-entry services to individuals returning to the community after prison.
+He authored a book chronicling the injustices faced by those incarcerated, Mr. Smith Goes to Prison. excerpted by Politico.

 Early life and education

 Smith was raised in the St. Louis suburb of Olivette, Missouri and graduated from Ladue Horton Watkins High School.
 He attended the University of North Carolina at Chapel Hill, graduating Phi Beta Kappa with a double major in African-American Studies and political science.
 He received his MA and PhD in political science from Washington University in St. Louis.